Blood Testing Services

 However, there is a very small risk that not all trisomy fetuses will be detected.
 All results should be interpreted by a clinician in the context of clinical and familial data: patients should continue with their usual scan appointments following testing.

 The test is suitable for any woman who has had an ultrasound scan to confirm that her pregnancy is either singleton or twins, that the fetus is alive, and that the fetal length is equivalent to a gestation of 10 weeks or more.

-The results will be ready in approximately 7 -10 days and the results are normally sent on email.
+The results will be ready in within 5 days and the results are normally sent on email.